 Delaware enjoys a reputation as the foremost United States jurisdiction for organizing a business.
 More than half of all U.S. publicly-traded companies and “Fortune 500” companies call Delaware their legal home.
 Delaware provides modern and flexible business laws, a sophisticated judiciary with a reputation for excellence and fairness, and a business-friendly state government.
 These traditional “Delaware advantages” provide significant benefits to any business entity, including a captive insurance company.
 Delaware’s new captive insurance law aims to build on this sturdy platform.
 Coupled with other factors such as knowledgeable and responsive state regulators dedicated exclusively to captive insurance companies, the new statute makes Delaware all the more attractive as a jurisdiction for organizing and operating a captive insurance company.
 An important feature of the Delaware Revised Captive Insurance Company Act is its provision for funding the Delaware Insurance Commissioner’s administration of the captive insurance company law.
 Captive insurance company premium tax payments and other revenues initially are to be devoted exclusively to supporting the Commissioner’s staffing and other requirements for appropriate regulatory attention to Delaware captives under the new statute.
 It is anticipated that this focus on providing sufficient resources for a dedicated captive insurance company group within the Insurance Commissioner’s office will foster experienced, knowledgeable, and responsive regulatory treatment of captive insurance companies in Delaware.

-Our Scottsdale, Arizona office is authorized to manage captives in Delaware and offers:
+Our Vermont and South Carolina offices are authorized to manage captives in Delaware and offer:

 - An executive staff with experience in multiple domiciles, including Delaware, who have formed numerous captives and serve or have served on industry associations